 Is the Edge Client compatible with BYOD policies?

 Many organizations support BYOD with Edge Client access, but this depends on corporate security policies and device management practices.
-Extension vpn microsoft edge
+Edge vpn for laptop: the complete guide to choosing, setting up, and optimizing Edge-compatible VPNs on Windows and macOS 2026

 Are there known conflicts with antivirus or security software?